xleon/xleon.github.io/_posts/2017-02-09-easy-and-cross-platform-localization-for-xamarin-and-dotnet.md

 ### Locales

 A locale is just a [locale].txt file with `key=value` pairs.
 You place these files on a PCL project once, under a directory called "Locales".
-They will be shared accross platforms:
+They will be shared across platforms:

     # this is a comment
     key1 = one